tanahku/machine_learning/readme.md

+# TanahKu - Machine Learning Repository
-The source code of machine learning model's API of TanahKu: Soil Classification and Crop Recommendation App
+The source code of machine learning model's of TanahKu: Soil Classification and Crop Recommendation App
+# Dataset